N07070/Dashboard/README.md

 ```

 In the div, you should display all your information, all the html ought to be in that div.
-In the script tags, you load you javascript, and in the second one, you use that one function.
+In the script tags, you load your javascript, and in the second one, you use that one function.

 ##### In the js file, the markup should be something like this :